Skip to content

 Find your Enclave DNS hostname

 Enclave has a built-in DNS resolver.
-Right click on any connected system (e.g. Gitlab) in the Windows Tray application and select Copy > Hostname.
+Right click on any connected system (e.g. Gitlab) in the Windows desktop app and select Copy > Hostname.
 Alternatively consult the output of enclave status to see the Dns names available for each connected peer.
 On Windows, DNS lookups are automatically configured, so in this example given where we're connected to a GitLab server we could ping gitlab.enclave or load https://gitlab.enclave in a browser.

 Test connectivity